 IaaS differs from other models of cloud service delivery in terms of which aspects of the technology stack are managed by the cloud service provider and which components are managed in-house by the customer IT organization.
 The three most common deployment models for cloud services are software-as-a-service (SaaS), platform-as-a-service (PaaS) and infrastructure-as-a-Service (IaaS).

-Key Characteristics of Infrastructure-as-a-Service
+Characteristics of infrastructure-as-a-Service (IaaS)

-- Resources-as-a-service - The cloud service model is based on the concept of resources-as-a-service.
+The cloud service model is based on the concept of resources-as-a-service.
 As an alternative to spending money on the up-front equipment costs associated with creating and managing a server room or data center, the cloud service model allows organizations to access and implement IT infrastructure with a subscription-based payment model that’s more affordable.

-- Scalable Services - The ability to quickly and easily scale service is one of the major benefits of the IaaS model.
+The ability to quickly and easily scale service is one of the major benefits of the IaaS model.
 Cloud service providers maintain data centers with large volumes of servers and data storage available, which can be apportioned to a customer upon request.
 This significantly cheapens and simplifies the process of scaling up IT infrastructure for subscribers to IaaS services compared to organizations that deploy IT infrastructure in an on-premise data center.

-- Automated Administrative Tasks - IT organizations that manage data centers and hardware infrastructure in the on-premise model are responsible for routine updates, patches, and maintenance activities that can affect the availability of hardware resources and the software applications that depend on them.
+IT organizations that manage data centers and hardware infrastructure in the on-premise model are responsible for routine updates, patches, and maintenance activities that can affect the availability of hardware resources and the software applications that depend on them.
 In contrast, IaaS service providers handle upgrades and maintenance to their servers without compromising infrastructure availability for customers.

-The cloud service model is becoming increasingly popular as organizations seek out more cost-effective ways to expand their IT infrastructure and leverage technological resources at the best price point to drive business success.
-While SaaS is still the most popular delivery model for cloud services, there are a few key reasons why more IT organizations are choosing to engage with the IaaS cloud service model.
+The cloud service model is becoming increasingly popular as organizations seek more cost-effective ways to expand their IT infrastructure and leverage technological resources at the best price to drive business success.
+While SaaS is still the most popular delivery model for cloud services, a few key reasons why more IT organizations are choosing to engage with the IaaS cloud service model.

 IT organizations can reduce their up-front expenditures on IT infrastructure by choosing a cloud-based delivery model such as IaaS.
 Cloud service providers make it easy for organizations to access business-critical IT infrastructure and scale their operations as needed based on the current level of demand.

 The availability of virtual machines makes it easy for software development teams to quickly initialize and dismantle test and development environments with desired characteristics.
-Streamlined testing enables new software development strategies such as continuous delivery and deployment, and helps teams bring their product to market faster.
+Streamlined testing enables new software development strategies, such as continuous delivery and deployment, and helps teams bring their product to market faster.

 IaaS infrastructure is ideal for hosting and supporting web-based applications and includes the capability to increase available resources to support the application during periods of higher-than-normal demand.